Mowah-Chibuike/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 	- 5-number_keys.py: contains a function that returns the number of keys in a dictionary.
 	- 6-print_sorted_dictionary.py: contains a function that prints a dictionary by ordered keys.
 	- 7-update_dictionary.py: contains a function that replaces or adds key/value in a dictionary.
+	- 8-simple_delete.py: contains a function that deletes a key in a dictionary.